grafana/alloy/docs/sources/reference/components/loki/loki.source.kubernetes.md

 ## Example

-This example collects logs from all Kubernetes pods and forwards them to a `loki.write` component so they are written to Loki.
+This example collects logs from all Kubernetes Pods and forwards them to a `loki.write` component so they are written to Loki.

 ```alloy
 discovery.kubernetes "pods" {